• Skip to Content

 Fee: $10

-MAP 2306 credit hours (lecture: 3 | lab: 6)
+MAP 2306 credit hours (lecture: 3 | lab: 9)

 Clinical Skills for the Medical Assistant

 Course combines lecture and clinical skill instruction for the medical assistant student.
 Emphasis is on practical application of all clinical aspects in the medical/ healthcare office setting.
-Topics will include patient assessment and documentation, medical and surgical asepsis, assisting with minor office procedures, performing an EKG, injections, specialty office and first aid procedures.
+Topics include patient assessment and documentation, medical and surgical asepsis, assisting with minor office procedures, performing an EKG, injections, specialty office and first aid procedures.
 Includes an observational clinical rotation at a health care office/ ambulatory facility.

 Fee: $75

-MAP 2603 credit hours (lecture: 3 | lab: 0)
+MAP 2604 credit hours (lecture: 1 | lab: 14)

 Medical Assistant Practicum

-Prerequisite: MAP 180, MAP 230, MLT 107, with minimum grades of C.
+Prerequisite: MAP 230 with a minimum grade of C.

 Oakton Community College Home